Lead Gen & CRM

 Article: 000050536

-You can schedule automation events to leads based on when an opportunity moves from one pipeline stage to another.
-This means that, when automated through a visual workflow, you will not need to manually change a lead field in order to schedule the intended automation events.
+You can schedule automation events to leads based on when an opportunity moves from one pipeline stage to another

+When automated via a visual workflow, you will not need to manually change a lead field to schedule the intended automation events.
 This article will detail how to create pipeline stage change automation.

 Article Contents